AaronWatters/H5Gizmos/doc/Tutorials/hello1.md

 <img src="hello1.png">

-And the time value updates once a second until a minute has elapsed.
+And the time text updates once a second until a minute has elapsed.

 ## Discussion